uncannyworks/hack-slash/README.md

 # Hack-/

 Hack-/ is an [Entity Component System](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) written in Haskell specifically for game development.
-At the moment it only exposes low level game primitives, however, in the future may have networking and graphical APIs added as time permits.
+At the moment it uses a fixed step game loop and is targeted at game servers.

 ## Status